Camp Life

 Laundry

 Laundry service is provided for all campers, and laundry bags are provided.
 Laundry is sent out weekly, and comes back two days later washed and dried.
-Campers are reminded when to drop off and pick-up their laundry bags, and counselors help younger campers through the process of putting their clothes away in their cubbies.
+Campers are reminded when to drop-off and pick-up their laundry bags, and counselors help younger campers through the process of putting their clothes away in their cubbies.
 Campers should bring a laundry bag from home so they have one to use while clothes are being laundered.

 label it up